Do you ever get a craving for garlic?

 Garlic is also a good source of antioxidants, which can help protect your body from free radicals and other harmful toxins.
 So if you’re looking for a healthy way to reduce inflammation and boost your antioxidant levels, garlic might be the perfect food for you!

-Overall, there are all sorts of reasons why someone might be craving garlic.
-If you find yourself constantly reaching for the jar of minced garlic at dinnertime, don’t worry—you’re not alone!
-Or that roasted garlic topped pizza or garlic marinated steak?
-It’s okay to have these in moderation.
+Overall, someone might be craving garlic for all sorts of reasons.
+If you constantly reach for the jar of minced garlic at dinnertime, don’t worry—you’re not alone!
+Or that roasted garlic-topped pizza or garlic-marinated steak?

 Just remember to listen to your body and give it what it needs.